benfen/k8s-labs/004-etcd/README.md

 Exercises:
 * Try adding/removing lots of Kubernetes items to the cluster.
 How does etcd react in Prometheus?
 How does the etcd health check react?
 * [etcdeath](https://github.com/jdumars/etcdeath/) - Can you take down the etcd inside your cluster?

-Cleanup the cluster afterwards by running `kind delete cluster`.